“Flint and the Rock Daughter”: Women of the water crisis inspire a new myth

 The Flint Water Crisis has poisoned children, created physical and economic chaos, caused political and social upheaval, desecrated trust, and imposed upon the city many heartaches.

-But for one team of creative dynamos with deep Flint roots, out of the crisis — and in particular because of the women water warriors who emerged to powerfully challenge “patriarchal systems” — something of beauty and hope has flowered: a new myth offering basic truths not just for the troubled city, but for the nation and the earth.
+But for one team of creative dynamos with deep Flint roots, out of the crisis — and in particular because of the women water warriors who emerged to powerfully challenge “patriarchal systems” — something different has flowered: a new myth offering basic truths not just for the troubled city, but for the nation and the earth.

-“Flint and the Rock Daughter,” part poetry, part performance art, part eco-feminism and part psychological analysis, was created in a collaboration between spoken word artist Natasha Thomas-Jackson, 35, and creative writer, musician and foundation administrator Steve Wilson, 67.
+“Flint and the Rock Daughter,” part poetry, part scholarly prose, part performance art, part eco-feminism and part psychological analysis, was created in a collaboration between spoken word artist Natasha Thomas-Jackson, 35, and creative writer, musician and foundation administrator Steve Wilson, 66.
+They presented their formulation of the myth, including a spoken word piece performed by Thomas-Jackson, recently at a conference called “Seeing Red,’ sponsored by the Assisi Institute in Mystic, Connecticut.

 As creative artists, both are interested in myths, which they describe as “the purest and simplest expressions of the collective unconscious.”
 They simultaneously found inspiration in Flint literally as “a hard sedimentary rock, a crystalline form of quartz that when struck against steel will ignite a spark.”